 Luxury shingles are high-end laminate shingles.
 They provide greater protection from the elements, deeper quality of color blends and gradations, and sophisticated designs that add value and beauty to the exterior of your house.

 Each manufacturer offers warranties on the type of shingle.
 Usually, a warranty is 25 to 30 years of coverage for asphalt shingles.
-Some other warranties may last for 50 years or a lifetime, depending on the brand of shingle and the company that produces it.
-For example, most architectural shingles carry a lifetime or lifetime-limited warranty against manufacturing defects.
+Some other warranties may last for 50 years or a 50-year, depending on the brand of shingle and the company that produces it.
+For example, most architectural shingles carry a 50-year or 50-year-limited warranty against manufacturing defects.
 Our work is covered by the Owens Corning Platinum Protection Warranty, one of the best warranties available.

 Costs for shingles vary based on the type of shingle.
 Here are some ranges for different types of shingles.
 Check out our pricing page for a more in-depth look at roof pricing.